-This invitation-only study is the first of its kind in Australia and inviting people from all walks of life to participate in monthly surveys.
-By being a part of the study, your views and experiences will influence Australian researchers, policy makers and academics.
-You will have a real opportunity for your views to be heard and represented.
+This invitation-only study is the first of its kind in Australia and invites people from all walks of life to participate monthly surveys.
+By being a part of the study, your views and experiences will influence Australian researchers, policymakers, and academics.
+You will have a real opportunity to have your views heard and represented.

 By joining you will:

-- ensure a true representation of the Australian population is reached in social research projects of national significance, and
+- Ensure a true representation of the Australian population is reached in social research projects of national significance

 Frequently Asked Questions